Thursday, August 17, 2017

 -- How much hydrocortisone is administered before the surgery and during the surgery?

 100 mg Solu Cortef via IV push at both, or before and after.
 You want all of that all at once, not drip drip drip via IV over a few hours.
 Anesthesiology team needs to watch for low blood pressure during surgery, as this is a sign of adrenal crisis.
-Be sure to discuss this with surgeon in the office, anesthesiologist before surgery, and surgeon before surgery.
-It is always a good idea to ensure everyone is on the same page (even if we are the ones who need the reassurance).
+Be sure to discuss this with surgeon in the office, anesthesiologist before surgery, and surgeon before surgery at bedside.
+It is always a good idea to ensure everyone is on the same page (even if we are the ones who really should be getting this reassurance).

 -- How long do patients stay in the hospital?